fluid-lab/MyL3-External-Data/README.md

     ``` git clone https://github.com/jeevan-jp/MyL3-External-Data.git ```

+* A local webserver is needed (for error free viewing), http-server is a good option.
-* Install http-server globally using the following command
+Install http-server globally using the following command:

     ``` npm install http-server -g ```

-    Mac and Linux users should add suo in the  beginning:
+    Mac and Linux users may need to add sudo at the beginning:

     ``` sudo npm install http-server -g ```